matter-labs/zksync-docs/README.md

 applications on ZKsync Era.
 Our step-by-step guides and tutorials will help you get started quickly and efficiently.

-- **🔗 ZKsync Stack:** Dive into the ZKsync Stack to discover how to configure and build a ZKstack chain tailored for your application.
+- **🔗 ZKsync Stack:** Dive into the ZKsync Stack to discover how to configure and build a ZKsync Chain tailored for your application.
 Explore the architecture, components, and best practices.

 - **🌐 ZKsync Node:** Set up and run your own ZKsync full node.
 Gain a deeper understanding of node operations, observability, and maintenance to ensure optimal performance and reliability.